 Ballet Rogue first performed the show in 1987.
 The late Eric Hyrst initiated all of the original choreographies.
-Each year, Diane Hyrst has made subtle changes to the choreograph, but Eric's original choreograph for Act 1 remains the same.
+Each year Diane Hyrst has made subtle changes to the choreograph, but Eric's original choreography for Act 1 remains the same.

 "I was able to work more this year on the presentation and technique and the technical aspects of the choreography," Hyrst said.